Sargent Horton Age 5

 Sargent Horton Age 8

-When Sarge was Diagnosed with EPI we had received some poor advise from our vet.
-Not only did we get poor advise on the dosage of enzymes we were told the treatment does not always work and that he would never regain the weight he lost.
+When Sarge was Diagnosed with EPI we had received some poor advice from our vet.
+Not only did we get poor advice on the dosage of enzymes we were told the treatment does not always work and that he would never regain the weight he lost.
 We believed the vet and for almost 4 months we followed the vets orders.
 Give 2 Viokase V tablets per meal 2x per day.
 We were not coached on what to feed or how to feed, B12 levels and SIBO were never brought up.
 Four months after treatment started Sarge was a mess.
 He was so thin, he was becoming aggressive with food or anything he could get his mouth on.
 We contacted the vet, he said these dogs rarely survive because the disease is hard to treat.
 Again we trusted the vet.
 We discussed putting Sarge to sleep because it was unfair to watch him starve and we were unable to count on his temperament.
 I posted on a large kennel site about Sarge and if anyone had any info on EPI.
 It was a last ditch effort.
 I was contacted by a member of the K9-EPIGlobal list who pointed me in the right direction.
 The k9-EPI Global list members and the welcome letter became my lifeline.
 They made suggestions, we tried them, I got a new vet, He embraced anything I suggested and best of all he had treated EPI dogs before.

 Below is what I did to break it down into terms that I could comprehend as things were moving so quickly.
 This is also what I shared with my new vet.
 I hope that this will help some to understand where to start.